big-data-and-economics/big-data-class-materials/lectures/11a-panel-twfe/11a-panel-twfe.md

 ## Difference-in-differences

 One of the most popular uses of fixed effects is to implement difference-in-difference designs we've discussed.
 Here's a quick visualization.
-Let's walk through an example that uses the National Supported Work Demonstration dataset that [Lalonde (1986)](https://business.baylor.edu/scott_cunningham/teaching/lalonde-1986.pdf) published on.^[I take this example from an activity devised by Scott Cunningham and Kyle Butts.]
+Let's walk through an example that uses the Earned Income Tax Credit.

-### Lalonde (1986)

-The neat thing about these data is Lalonde (and a follow-up by [Dehejia and Wahba (2022)](https://business.baylor.edu/scott_cunningham/teaching/dehejia-and-wahba-2002.pdf)) compare experimental to non-experimental data.
-The experimental data is from a randomized control trial (RCT) of a job training program.
-The non-experimental data is a random sample of US households.

 ### Earned Income Tax Credit